Age proof now a must for women to offer worship in Sabarimala

 Women in the menstruating age group are restricted from offering prayers at Sabarimala because the presiding deity, Lord Ayyappa is considered to be a ‘naishtika brahmachari’ (perennial celibate).

-“The decision was taken in view of a number of women belonging to the banned age group trying to visit the shrine recently,” he said on Thursday.
+“The decision was taken in view of a number of women belonging to the banned age group trying to visit the shrine recently,” he told PTI on Thursday.

 “Carrying an authentic age proof document will help avoid unnecessary arguments between women pilgrims and the police and Devaswom officials who carry out checks,” he said.